Grievances (student complaints)

 - NT www.ombudsman.nt.gov.au/ (opens in a new window)

 - TAS www.ombudsman.tas.gov.au (opens in a new window)

 - WA www.ombudsman.wa.gov.au (opens in a new window)

 - QLD www.ombudsman.qld.gov.au (opens in a new window)

 - VIC www.ombudsman.vic.gov.au (opens in a new window)

 - SA www.trainingadvocate.sa.gov.au (opens in a new window)

-Students enrolled with an approved HELP provider can lodge a complaint with the Department of Education if they think that the actions of their provider have led to them incurring a HELP debt unfairly.
+Students enrolled with an approved HELP provider can lodge a complaint with the Department of Education and Training if they think that the actions of their provider have led to them incurring a HELP debt unfairly.
 Students can lodge an enquiry by completing a Student HELP loan enquiry form.